Judy Malloy: Hypertexts and electronic literature

+Editing and writing

 In 1988, Malloy became the coordinating editor of FineArt Forum, under the Leonardo publishing umbrella, and developed F. A. S. T. (Fine Art Science and Technology), a resource on the Whole Earth 'Lectronic Link (The WELL) bulletin board.
 Malloy was the initial editor of Leonardo Electronic News, 1991–1993, now Leonardo Electronic Almanac.
 For Leonardo, she worked to make the work of new media artists more visible, creating the artists' "Words on Works" (WOW) Project, published in Leonardo Electronic News and Leonardo.

-Malloy's hyperfiction work its name was Penelope was exhibited in 1989 at the Richmond Art Center and published in 1993 by Eastgate Systems.
-Also in 1993, Malloy was invited to XEROX PARC as an artist-in-residence, where she developed Brown House Kitchen, an online narrative written in LambdaMOO.
-Malloy then wrote l0ve0ne, published in 1994 by Eastgate Web Workshop as their first work.
-Malloy created Making Art Online] in 1994.
-One of the first arts websites, Making Art Online is currently hosted by the Walker Art Center.

-Between 1993 and 1996, while working with PARC, Malloy and Cathy Marshall (hypertext developer) collaborated on "Closure Was Never a Goal in this Piece", an article published in the book Wired Women which documented their experiences working on their other project, Forward Anywhere: Notes on an Exchange between Intersecting Lives, a hypernarrative work based on electronic communication that passed between the two in which they sought "to exchange the remembered and day-to-day substance of our lives".

 Malloy worked for Arts Wire, a program of the New York Foundation for the Arts (NYFA) from its early origins in 1993.
 She began serving as editor of the online periodical Arts Wire Current in March 1996.
 She continued as editor through the periodical's name change to NYFA Current in November, 2002, until March 2004.